How to Create a To-Do List That Actually Works

 Break tasks into 15-minute chunks

-Decompose everything into units completable within 15 minutes.
-For instance, "Write report" becomes "Gather data (15 min)," "Outline structure (10 min)," "Write chapter 1 (15 min)."
-Decomposed tasks have about 2.5 times higher completion rates.
+The most important rule is decomposing every task into units completable within 15 minutes.
+"Write report" becomes "Gather data (15 min)," "Outline structure (10 min)," "Write chapter 1 (15 min)."
+Decomposed tasks have about 2.5 times higher completion rates compared to undecomposed ones.

 Limit daily tasks to 5-7

-Lists exceeding 10 items cause decision fatigue.
-Classify the top 3 as "must do" and 2-4 more as "if possible."
+Lists exceeding 10 items cause decision fatigue, reducing productivity.
+In the morning, narrow down your "finish today" tasks to a maximum of 7.
+Classify the top 3 as "must do" and the remaining 2-4 as "if possible."
+Anything beyond 7 gets moved to a "tomorrow and beyond" list, removing it from sight.

 Setting Priorities